-I longed for God to come into my life but, He had no room.
+I longed for God to come into my life, but He had no room.
 My heart was so full of many other things.
-My spiritual life was only being lived half way.
+My spiritual life was only being lived halfway.
 It’s not magic.

 The Bible is clear that we need to have great faith and really live out that relationship with Christ Jesus to know Him and have Him work in our lives.

 Even small sins built up over time can build a wall.
 They have been described as pestilences in our soul eating away at the life of God within us.
-Remember, every time we choose sin, we are choosing to walk away from God, and many times, these have repercussions in our spiritual life
+Remember, every time we choose sin, we are choosing to walk away from God, and many times, these have repercussions in our spiritual life.

 Thus, we must work hard to uproot the large sin in our life, and then the smaller ones.
-The more we do so, the more God will have room to move in as He did in my life as I prayed more and sought Him with all my heart.
+The more we do so, the more God will have room to move in as He did in my life when I prayed more and sought Him with all my heart.

-If you have not gone to confession in a while, or if you have not confessed your sins to God recently, now is the time.
+If you have not been to confession in a while, or if you have not confessed your sins to God recently, now is the time.
 Then get to work fixing the sins and making a plan to remove them from your life.

 Praying for God’s Will!

-Saints have said that we should always be praying for God’s will, and a knowledge of what that will is in our life.
-The closer we come to Jesus, the less we will be praying to win the lottery, have a new car fall into our lap, or to be the most popular person in class.
+Saints have said that we should always be praying for God’s will, and for a knowledge of what that will is in our life.
+The closer we come to Jesus, the less we will be praying to win the lottery, to have a new car fall into our lap, or to be the most popular person in class.

 Rather, we will seek out how we can please God, follow His commandments, and have a knowledge of His will.
 We should pray often that we can align our wills to God’s.
-Then, we are much more likely to know God the right things to pray for.
+Then, we are much more likely to know God and the right things to pray for.

 It always makes sense.
 God is always right.
 He always knows.
 We who cannot even see the future three seconds from now often think we know better than God, but we do not.
 Giving up in prayer is the road to destruction.
 Giving up on God because we think He is not listening is the path to the dark side, and that is the devil’s biggest lie that he will whisper into your mind.

 The reality is that God loves you.
-If you are trying to follow Him with all of your heart, the He is leading you, despite our stubbornness and refusal to listen or acquiesce and obey.
+If you are trying to follow Him with all of your heart, then He is leading you, despite our stubbornness and refusal to listen or acquiesce and obey.
 Yet, He is still there.
-Our Loving Lord still knows everything about you and has your good in mind.
+Our Loving Lord still knows everything about you and has your goodness in mind.
 Continue to draw closer to Him and you will see Him working more in your life.

 Check out our prayer series to go into far more depth.